immortalvm/dbspec/README.md

 ## Building and running

-This is in the process of being updated.
-Stay tuned.
+The interpreter can be built (and run) using Gradle.
+This can be encapsulated using Docker build, see `Dockerfile`s in the root and example directories.

 ## Installing the DbSpec Emacs mode